 There are two types of business names in Quebec: constituted names and other names.

 The constituted name is the legal name of a business.
-The other name can be used to do business in Quebec.
+The other name (or name given) can be used to do business in Quebec.

 If a company has more than one other name, they must all be registered with the REQ.